Glyxon/Open-SDS-PAGE-PhotoPolymer/README.md

 This repository contains the full protocol, Bill of Materials (BOM), and optimized recipes for performing protein electrophoresis (SDS-PAGE) using a **Blue-Light Photopolymerization system (475 nm)**.

 Developed by **Glyxon Biolabs**, this method eliminates reliance on toxic, short-shelf-life reagents like TEMED and APS, replacing them with a robust Riboflavin/EDTA system and low-cost, off-the-shelf hardware.
+Still Acrylamide is neurotoxic (sadly we can get rid of this one... yet, ALWAYS WEAR GLOVES!!!)

 ---